Virginia Satir believes there are four communication modes used to help avoid rejection. The fifth mode is positive and congruent.

 Mode Three: Computers

 Computers don’t want other people to understand how they are feeling.
 Common language used by computers includes “no rational person would be upset by this”, or “the advantages of doing things this way have clearly been over stated”.
-Not much gets agreed when two computers get together.
+As you can probably gather, not much gets agreed when two computers get together.

 Mode Four: Distracters